bkiefer/Vector-Pinball/README.md

 # Vector Pinball

+This is an attempt to port this game to Linux using Swing and the OpenGL renderer.

+I tried to keep the changes to the minimum and replaced the missing function to the best of my knowledge.
+Unfortunately, the GL rendering does not work and i don't know enough about it to understand what's going wrong.
+Once that is fixed, there is more to do to get it closer to the original, but that has to be done first.

+The current version is on the developer branch and can be build by executing

+mvn install

+in the app directory of the project.
+A run.sh script is provided to start the app.
+Close the window to exit, the menu item does not work properly and the app continues to run in the background although the window is gone.

+# **** ORIGINAL README ****

 Vector Pinball is a pinball game for Android devices.
 It is released under version 3 of the GPL; see [COPYING](COPYING.txt) for the license text.